-State law requires the driver of a vehicle involved in an accident resulting in injury or death OR property damage believed to exceed $4,000 must immediately give notice of the accident to the police department.
+State law requires the driver of a vehicle involved in a crash resulting in injury or death OR property damage believed to exceed $4,000 must immediately give notice of the crash to the police department.
 Anytime combined damage between the vehicles appears less than $4,000, drivers of the vehicles can simply swap name, address, insurance carrier/policy number, and vehicle information without police involvement.

 If you hit an unattended, parked vehicle, you must stop and make a reasonable effort to notify the unattended vehicle owner.
 If you cannot locate the owner, you must leave a written notice stating your name, address, vehicle information, insurance carrier/policy number, and a brief statement of the circumstances of the collision.
 Failure to do so is a Class A Misdemeanor – an offense carrying the possibility of a $2,000 fine and 1 year in jail.

 Please remember to buckle up!
 Injury crashes can occur at speeds as low as 15 mph.
 Almost 75% of all crashes occur within 25 miles of home and on roads with a maximum speed limit of 40 mph or less.
 Buckle up every time!
 It may save your life!